 We have the ability to create safe spaces where young people know they will be supported.
 At times, that might mean Leaders sometimes need to be on hand to have what can seem like a difficult conversation.

 Nobody wants to hear that someone they care about is struggling and be unsure about how to help.
 The resource packs that we have developed as part of A Million Hands are designed to make those conversations less awkward, focussing on getting young people and leaders to share the experience of talking about mental health so that it becomes a normal thing to do within Scouts and also the wider community.

-So for Mental Health Awareness Week, I’m asking you to help start those conversations across the country, to help make sure our young people feel supported, valued and empowered to talk about their mental health.
+So I’m asking you to help start those conversations across the country, to help make sure our young people feel supported, valued and empowered to talk about their mental health.
 And remember, support is available if you need more information, programme ideas, or general support.